 This unique annual retreat has been running at Gaia House since 2011 and has received much positive feedback from participants.

 Jenny Nicholson, who attended the retreat in 2016, said: “The retreat was a safe space for me to start to explore my relationship with a relatively recently diagnosed chronic illness for the first time.
 The silence allowed me to really be with my experience, in beautiful, therapeutic surroundings, and the daily afternoon sessions helped me to face issues and feelings in a kind and supportive environment.
-Going through the Brahma Viharas was perfect for me - exactly what I needed - and I have come away with a clearer feeling of wholeness and strength to help me live with the condition.”
+I have come away with a clearer feeling of wholeness and strength to help me live with the condition.”

 How heavy is the schedule?
 What does a typical day entail?